Jane-Terziev/dry_validation_parser/README.md

 The required key in our result will be set to `true` if the field is defined as `required(:field_name)`, and `false` if defined as `optional(:field_name)`.

-The "x-nullable" key depends on whether we have defined the field as value, maybe or filled.

 For nested objects like array of objects or hash, we add a keys field with a definition for each field inside the nested hash.